NativeScript/docs/content/configuration/vite.md

 ### Android connection crash on start of dev session

 If you see a crash on Android when starting a dev session, it may be due to the `adb reverse` command failing.
-This can happen if the device is not connected or if there are multiple devices connected, or if spare processes are holding onto a port it's trying to use.
+There's a couple reasons this could occur.
+First, ensure you have [Network Security Config Setup](https://docs.nativescript.org/configuration/vite#android-notes).
+This can also happen if the device is not connected or if there are multiple devices connected, or if spare processes are holding onto a port it's trying to use.
 For example:

 ```
 Restarting application on device emulator-5554...